Centre for Deaf Studies, Bristol: Courses and services

 The centre was an innovator in education.
 In 1981, it offered the first university-level certificate course in BSL for professionals.
 In 1985, it started a diploma course, social science in deaf studies.
 This was followed in 1987 by a part-time course in sign language interpretation, which became full-time in 1990.
 In 1992, the centre established the earliest full-time, university-level training programme for Deaf people to be taught in sign language.
 In 1993, a Diploma of Higher Education was established, the earliest undergraduate course on deaf studies in the UK, and in 1999, the first BSc and MSc in deaf studies followed.

 Bristol was one of a handful of universities in the UK to offer an undergraduate degree in deaf studies.
 In May 2010, the university announced plans to close the undergraduate course as part of a drive to save £15 million.
 The campaign against this focussed on the lack of justice in targeting staff and students with particular needs, and the aggressiveness of the university's approach to the CDS, led by the Dean, Dr Judith Squires.
 There were accusations that her Faculty saved other units only by sacrificing the CDS.
 The shutdown of the programme was successful and the last students from the undergraduate degree graduated in 2013.

-The Centre offered until recently taught postgraduate courses: a certificate and diploma in deaf studies, and an MSc in Deaf Studies.
+The centre offered until recently postgraduate courses: a certificate and diploma in deaf studies, and an MSc in Deaf Studies.
 The centre also offered a range of short courses, including BSL, BSL interpreting and Deafhood studies.
 Deafstation, a daily news service in BSL, was run by the centre.

 Staff

 In 2012, close to closure, the centre's director was Sandra Smith.
 The Harry Crook Professor in Deaf Studies was Jim Kyle, who was at Bristol for over 20 years and is a leading expert on Deaf policy.
 Other researchers included a Reader, Dr Paddy Ladd, a lecturer, Dr Sarah Batterbury, and several researchers.
 The majority of teaching staff were Deaf.
 In late 2012, the academic staff were offered part-time contracts only, or redundancy - to take effect in 2013.
 All accepted redundancy, except Prof. Kyle.
-The Deaf community accused Bristol University of trying to close the Centre through staff attrition; by shutting the undergraduate degree, they were able to claim that few staff were needed for teaching.
+The Deaf community accused Bristol University of trying to close the centre through staff attrition; by shutting the undergraduate degree, they were able to claim that few staff were needed for teaching.